utkarshg6/helpful/Git.md

 ### Show changes of a Stash

 - Perform `git stash list` to see all the stashes.
-- Curly brances are used in this command.
+- Curly braces are used in this command.

 ```zsh
 git stash show stash@{<num>}